 - Avoiding handshakes during interactions between the mover crews and customers.

-- During this coronavirus outbreak, pack your items in clean bags and boxes and sanitize the surfaces of boxes and bags containing your items. furniture can be wrapped with sanitized plastic bags that will be disposed of at your new home.
+- During this coronavirus outbreak, pack your items in clean bags and boxes.
+And sanitize the surfaces of boxes and bags containing your items.
+Furniture can be wrapped with sanitized plastic bags that will be disposed of at your new home.

 - During this time, physical visits by customers to the moving company offices are also discouraged.
 Customers are encouraged to use phone calls, text messages, e-mails, moving company websites, and social media sites to make inquiries or other forms of interaction during the outbreak.

-- The coronavirus outbreak is spreading at an alarming rate and authorities all over the world are putting in place radical measures including putting cities and countries on total lockdown.
-This will alter the relocation plans and customers need to have an easy way out of a reservation.
+- The coronavirus outbreak is spreading at an alarming rate.
+And authorities worldwide are putting in place radical measures, including putting cities and countries on total lockdown.
+This will alter the relocation plans.
+And customers need an easy way out of a reservation.

 It is important to note that movers are in the low-risk category for coronavirus transmission.
 They do not serve many customers in a single day.
 Throughout the interaction period, it is possible to adhere to a high level of hygiene and social distancing as recommended by health practitioners to avoid transmission of the coronavirus.

 Remember, coronavirus does not move; people move it from one region to another.
 Follow your state’s WHO, CDC, and the Department of Public Health Site guidelines, and be safe as you move.
 More information on the moving regulations, additional safety measures, and significant sector announcements will be available on this page.